T-84: Variants

 "BM Oplot-T" is an export version for Thailand.
 It has some minor modifications to meet local requirements, such as different radio, air conditioner and so on.
 Thailand ordered 49 of these tanks.
-Originally it was planned that all of them will be delivered by 2014.
+Originally it was planned that all of them would be delivered by 2014.
 However, due to the Russo-Ukrainian war, the delivery was postponed to and completed in 2018.